The Effects of Data Quality on Machine Learning Performance on Tabular Data

-\stitle{Target Class Balance.} We observe a difference in behavior between \textsf{Letter} with numeric-only features and high-class count and \textsf{Bank} and \textsf{Covertype} with fewer classes and features.\\ In \textsf{Letter}\PaperLong{\ shown in Figure~\ref{fig:clustering-class-balance-letter-results}}, the imbalance in cluster sizes actually slightly improved the AMI score.\PaperLong{\ This behavior is approximately linear for all algorithms except for the Autoencoder-based clustering, which still improves over time but exhibits an irregular behavior while doing so.
-We believe that this irregularity is simply due to the neural network training step being highly dependent on the data given to it, which is changed as the class balance changes.
-We provide two causes for the slight increase in clustering quality as the target class balance degrades.} For\PaperShort{\ example, for} OPTICS, we found that the number of clusters being identified on average increased as the dataset grew more imbalanced\PaperLong{\ (Figure~\ref{fig:clustering-class-balance-letter-nclusters} in Appendix), likely since clusters became denser for those classes which grew due to the imbalancing process.
-This is also the reason behind the improvement of other algorithms' performance.
-As algorithms were never able to correctly identify all clusters, as evident by the AMI score being far from $1.0$, the loss of information for some clusters may have been outweighed by the gain of information in other areas of the dataset, allowing algorithms to pick up on some clusters so much better, that it improved the overall clustering quality score.
+\stitle{Target Class Balance} We observe a difference in behavior between \textsf{Letter} with numeric-only features and high-class count and \textsf{Bank}, \textsf{Covertype} and \textsf{COVID} with fewer classes and features.
+In \textsf{Letter}\PaperLong{, shown in Figure~\ref{fig:clustering-class-balance-letter-results}}, the imbalance in cluster sizes actually slightly improved the AMI score. \PaperLong{This behavior is approximately linear across all algorithms except for the autoencoder-based clustering, which continues to improve over time but exhibits irregular behavior.
+We attribute this irregularity to the neural network training step, which is highly sensitive to the data it provides, which is changed as the class balance changes.
+We propose two potential reasons for the slight improvement in clustering quality as the target class balance becomes more imbalanced.} For\PaperShort{example, for} OPTICS, we found that the number of clusters being identified on average increased as the dataset grew more imbalanced\PaperLong{(see Figure~\ref{fig:clustering-class-balance-letter-nclusters} in Appendix), likely since clusters became denser for those classes which grew due to the imbalancing process.
+This is also the reason behind the improvement of other algorithms' performance for \textsf{Letter}.
+As algorithms were never able to correctly identify all clusters, as evident by the AMI score being far from~$1.0$, the loss of information for some clusters may have been outweighed by the gain of information in other areas of the dataset, allowing algorithms to pick up on some clusters so much better, that it improved the overall clustering quality score.